What Is Virginia’s Three-Strike Felony Law?

 Requirements for a Conviction Under the Three-Strikes Law

-Specific requirements must be met for the three-strikes law to apply to your case, such as:
+Specific requirements must be met for the three-strike felony law to apply to your case, such as:

-How the Three-Strike Law Affects Parole and Good Behavior
+How the Three-Strike Felony Law Affects Parole and Good Behavior

 If you’re sentenced to life in prison for a violent crime you committed after being convicted of at least two prior acts of violence, you will not be eligible for parole.
 You also can’t earn a good conduct allowance or earned sentence credits under Chapter 6 Title 53.1 of the Code of Virginia.